florentpoujol/PHP-Standard-Components/doc/querybuilder.md

 $query->leftJoin("the_table");
 ```

-You can of course add several join clauses.
-The conditions specified via the `on()` method are linked to the join clauses created by the last call to the `join()` method.
+You can add several join clauses.
+The conditions specified via the `on()` method are linked to the join clause created by the last call to the `join()` method.

 ```php
 $query